kiberStender/fpJS/README.md

   alert sum2C 3 # 5
 ```

 What?
 What that means? sumC function returns a function with one parameter right?
-So you don't need to wite it again.
+So you don't need to write it again.
 With this caveat we
 can write less code and remember this words young code padawan: The less you code it, the less you fix it

 ## Lazy values